rbenv/rbenv/README.md

     $ rbenv use global

+You can also manually set the system Ruby.

+  $ rbenv use system

 ### <a name="section_3.4"></a> 3.4 versions

 Lists all Ruby versions known to rbenv, and shows an asterisk next to